Israeli military forced journalists and health workers to strip in Gaza hospital raid, eyewitnesses say - KESQ

 Health workers have previously told CNN they cannot offer life-saving treatment to Palestinians wounded in the war – including children and infants – because Israel’s bombardment and besiegement of Gazan hospitals has crushed the medical system.
 The IDF claims Hamas uses hospitals for its military operations.
 Hamas denies using hospitals as cover.
 CNN cannot independently verify either claim.

-Hospitals are protected civilian objects under international humanitarian law.
-It is illegal, with few exceptions, to attack medical facilities, or to otherwise prevent them from providing care.
-A hospital can only lose its protected status if it is used by an armed group for acts that are considered “harmful to the enemy.”

-But, even then, patients and doctors inside are still protected by the principle of proportionality.
-A warning must be given, and time for safe evacuation, before carrying out an attack.
+Targeting hospitals in wartime is prohibited under international law, but those standards change if enemy combatants are using the facility to attack an enemy.
+Even then, patients and doctors are protected by the principle of proportionality.
+A warning must be given, and a time for safe evacuation, before carrying out an attack.

 Claims of interrogations, killings and torture